Last Updated: February 12, 2020

 IV.
 Disclosing Your Personal Information to Other Parties

-We may disclose your Personal Information to other parties, including government regulators, our legal advisors and parties involved in a legal process, to an entity involved in the sale of our business, third parties to whom you or your agents authorize us to disclose your Personal Information in connection with the Publications or Services we provide to you, and as otherwise required by law.
+We may disclose your Personal Information to other parties, including government regulators, our legal advisors and parties involved in a legal process, to an entity involved in the sale of our business, third parties in connection with the Publications or Services we provide to you, and as otherwise required by law.

 V. Safeguarding Your Personal Information